 Your process group holds you accountable for your actions along your journey to making a lasting recovery.
 When you have five other individuals who want to see you get clean as much as they want it for themselves, they’ll keep you on-track to achieving your goal of getting sober.
 You’ll learn how to empathize with others and create a sense of understanding between you where you all push each other forward along the path to recovery.

-Your therapist leads the group therapy session, keeping everyone on track.
+Your therapist leads the group therapy session, keeping everyone on track whike dealing with the challenges that come with group therapy.
 They’ll let you all do the talking and stop you from straying off track.
 They might ask you to expand on certain topics where they feel you’re close to making a breakthrough, and they keep the flow of conversation organic and flexible to the needs of the group as the session unfolds.

 Group therapy sessions generally tackle old problems first that were left unresolved at the last meeting.
 They’ll move on to discussing new topics, covering as much ground as they can while ensuring everyone’s getting value from the session.
 Some of the topics covered in the sessions include relationships, trauma, codependency, conflict resolution, impulse control, and stress management, to name a few.